-Of course, as in 2020, all classes that have an in-person component will need to be ready to switch back to Zoom Live at a moment's notice, depending upon the spread of the Coronavirus and changes to the state or county COVID-level designations or restrictions.
+Finally, it is important to note that, as in 2020, all classes with an in-person component will need to be ready to switch back to Zoom Live at a moment's notice, depending upon the spread of the Coronavirus and changes to the state or county COVID-level designations or restrictions.
 This type of sudden shift had already taken place in 2020 after limited in-person attendance had resumed (see Campus Closures above).
 But distribution of COVID-19 vaccines makes this situation unlikely.